 Mapping the Landscape of Genomic Cancer Signals in the Blood

 The Circulating Cell-free Genome Atlas (CCGA) Study is a prospective, observational, longitudinal, study designed to characterize the landscape of genomic cancer signals in the blood of people with and without cancer.
-The study is enrolling at least 15,000 participants across 142 sites in the United States and Canada.
-Approximately 70 percent of participants have cancer at the time of enrollment (newly diagnosed, and have not yet received treatment) and 30 percent do not have a known cancer diagnosis.
+The study has enrolled appropximately 15,000 participants across 142 sites in the United States and Canada.
+Approximately 70 percent of participants had cancer at the time of enrollment (newly diagnosed, and not yet received treatment) and 30 percent who did not have a known cancer diagnosis.
 Planned follow-up for all participants is at least five years to collect clinical outcome data.

 Early Detection Can Increase Survival

 The earlier that cancer can be found, the better the chance of successful treatment.
 GRAIL and its research partners are enrolling participants in CCGA to identify patterns that could be used to detect many types of cancer, and to discover, develop, and validate a blood test for the early detection of cancer.